TwisterMc/hubspot-cookieyes-wp/README.md

 ## Requirements

 - WordPress 5.0 or higher
-- HubSpot tracking code installed on your site
+- HubSpot tracking code installed on your site or the [HubSpot WordPress plugin](https://wordpress.org/plugins/leadin/)
 - CookieYes plugin installed and configured
 - PHP 7.4 or higher